 In the Merge Phase, we created a crosswalk between the LSA and the HIC that resulted in a common HIC ID for each LSA project-a crucial piece necessary for downstream analysis.
-This was done by matching LSA projects to HIC projects using direct matching from both current and previous years' data, fuzzy matching, and manual-by-hand matching between the current year's LSA and HIC when direct matching and fuzzy matching failed.
+This was done by matching LSA projects to HIC projects using direct matching from both current and previous years' data and results from fuzzy matching from previous years' data.

 With the crosswalk completed, we could then process the HIC data to merge it to the LSA data.
 Again, HIC data were critical in CoCs where LSA inventory data was not of high enough quality to determine utilization rates (people per bed), a necessary part of estimate production.
 An additional step adjusts HIC data based on "LSA Splits"-instances where a single HIC project corresponds to multiple LSA projects.
-In this step, we determined how HIC bed counts should be distributed across the LSA splits.
+In this step, we determined how HIC beds counts should be distributed across the LSA projects.
 The preference was for beds to be distributed according to the split share of average people counts.
 If the average and total people count were zero for an "LSA Split" HIC project, then the beds were distributed uniformly across splits.
 This adjusted data was then recombined with non-split observations.
 As a final step before weight construction, data were identified as coming from three distinct sources: HIC Only, LSA Only, and Merged LSA-HIC.